schultek/dart_mappable/packages/dart_mappable/doc/container.md

 *You don't need to know this for most use-cases.
 But feel free to read on if you are interested.*

-However each generated mapper internally defines and uses its own `MapperContainer`, which you can access using the `<ClassName>Mapper.container` getter.

-When you look at the interface of a mapper, you can see all the respective methods for serialization and mapping, like `fromJson`, `toJson`, `isEqual`, `hash` and `asString`.
+By default there is only the globally accessible `MapperContainer.globals`.
+The interface of a container contains all the respective methods for serialization and mapping, like `fromJson`, `toJson`, `isEqual`, `hash` and `asString`.
 You can use these methods with any object as long as the container can resolve a mapper for it.

 To control which types a `MapperContainer` can resolve see the following methods: